By Sterling McGinn

 Puckett also said that the village garbage tax should be phased out quickly.
 “This better end…don’t keep giving me the garbage and millage tax.
 That is part of me supporting the idea, that this has to go away, that I am not going to pay for trucks.”

 Watkins said that the village will investigate reducing the garbage tax if possible, but said the tax also funds the annual brush and leaf cleanups.
-She also said that she would like to see more dumpsters in addition to the 6 roll-off dumpsters received from GFL for village clean-up.
+She also said that she would like to see more dumpsters in addition to the 6 roll-off dumpsters received for village clean-up.

 “I think more than 6 dumpsters are going to be necessary to clear the blight we have in town,” she said.